 Between them, and without being prompted by me, the group, talking over each other, named all of the items on the picture.
 I asked if they were familiar with these foods from their meals at home and all said, apparently surprised by my question, yes.

 The photograph of the meal from McDonalds elicited little response but one of the children picked up the picture and named all of the food groups.
 He said that the burger was in a sesame bun.
 I asked them what they thought of McDonalds and did they enjoy eating there.
-Of the six children two said never, one vehemently stating how she ‘hated’ the food.
+Of the six children two said ‘never’, one vehemently stating how she ‘hated’ the food.
 Three told me they eat there occasionally.
 The other child, Rob, said he eats there every day to which his peers called him a ‘liar’ and that there is ‘no way’ he would go there so frequently.

 When shown the Rothko print the children appeared to be familiar with this kind of image.
 One of the children named the artist as Rothko and said ‘I think we looked at some of these pictures when we were in Y4’; however this was not agreed across the group.
 Several of the children used the words ‘abstract art’ when discussing it and talked about how it makes one feel: ‘It makes you feel down because of all the grey in the picture’.
 Some discussion continued around the idea of the work being abstract and Paul made the point that ‘This is the sort of art that my mum likes but I wouldn’t buy it myself.’